 Our Approach to Hyperparathyroidism

 Surgery is the only treatment for hyperparathyroidism, providing a cure in most cases.
 UCSF is home to a surgery center dedicated to treating parathyroid conditions, including hyperparathyroidism.
 It is one of the largest programs of its kind in the nation.
-Our surgeons helped pioneer new diagnostic methods and surgical techniques, including the "scarless" parathyroidectomy, which uses small incisions in the mouth instead of the traditional incision across the neck.
+Our surgeons helped pioneer new diagnostic methods and surgical techniques, including a minimally invasive outpatient procedure to remove parathyroid glands using a small incision and mild sedation.

 We strive to make office visits convenient for patients, with services such as in-office ultrasound and coordinated care from endocrine surgeons, endocrinologists and voice specialists.